zeek/zeek/script-reference/operators.rst

 The "as" operator performs type casting and the "is" operator checks if a type cast is supported or not.
-For both operators, the first operand is a value and the second operand is the name of a Bro script type (either built-in or user-defined).
+For both operators, the first operand is a value and the second operand is the name of a Zeek script type (either built-in or user-defined).

 +------------------------------+-------------+-------------------------------+